The Virginia Wrage Memorial Fund

 Recipient of the Virginia Wrage Memorial Fund

 Virginia Wrage was a dedicated and loved Zontian, mother, and grandmother who, at the age of 50, faced a family crisis that resulted in a major career change for her.
 Virginia applied for, and after a rigorous nine-month course, fulfilled a childhood dream of becoming a flight attendant for American Airlines.
 Two years later, Virginia was diagnosed with cancer.
-Before her death, she helped to plan this fund to assist other mature women make it through challenges such as those she faced.
+Before her death, she helped plan a fund that would assist other mature women through challenges such as those she faced.

 2009 Virginia Wrage grant recipients (l-r) are Terry Tindell, Janelle Seitz, Christianne Cardriche and Sylvie Griffith.
 With them are Foundation President Jo Ann Rodriguez (far left) and Alicia Estrada (front), committee chair